18F/18f.gsa.gov/_posts/2016-07-21-buying-better-digital-products-part-1-proto-personas-and-understanding-the-problem.md

 This helped ensure that they’re solving the right problem, and not just a symptom of a problem.

-*This is the first blog in a series of three blog posts that provide a step-by-step guide to how we led the inception workshop.
+*This is the first in a series of three blog posts that provide a step-by-step guide to how we led the inception workshop.
 In the next post, we’ll go over setting the product vision and strategy.*